PROFIT MARGIN: [FAIL]

 MCN's insiders ownership is not available at the current time.
 Insiders of a company should own at least 15% of the outstanding shares.
 A high percentage typically indicates that the insiders are confident that the company will do well.

 A positive cash flow is typically used for internal expansion, acquisitions, dividend payments, etc. A company that generates rather than consumes cash is in much better shape to fund such activities on their own, rather than needing to borrow funds to do so.
-MCN's free cash flow figure is not available at this time which means an opinion cannot be rendered at this time.
+MCN's free cash flow of $0.80 per share passes this test.

 PROFIT MARGIN CONSISTENCY: [FAIL]